 Recommended for earrings only.
 With regular and considerate wear, it will last you 1-2 years.

-Recommended for earrings, bracelets, rings, and necklaces.
+Recommended for all jewellery.
 With regular and considerate wear, it will last you approximately 2-3 years for earrings, 1-3 years for necklaces, and 1-2 years for rings and bracelets.

-Recommended for rings and bracelets.
-With regular and considerate wear, it will last you approximately 2-3 years.
+Recommended for all everyday jewellery.
+With regular and considerate wear, it will last you approximately 3 years.

 What do we consider regular and considerate wear?